YouneLL/trim-request/README.md

 trim-request is very simple to use, just import the package and use one of its methods:

-the all method will trim body, params and query objects in order
+`trimRequest.all`  trim body, params and query objects

-body will trim only the body object
+`trimRequest.body` trim only the body object

-param will trim the params object
+`trimRequest.param` trim the params object

-and query method to trim the query string object
+`trimRequest.query` trim the query string object

 ```javascript
 const trimRequest = require('trim-request');